Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/handout.md

 - clarify the larger SignWriting infrastructure opportunity
 - route people into the right next conversation

-This should be the easiest deck to forward internally when someone needs the short version first.
+It is the easiest internal link to forward when someone needs the short version first.

 ## One-paragraph summary